JoinUs4Health/Organisation/technical/homepage/WordPress-Installation.md

 For the Server-Configuration, please see the `Server-Installation`.

 ## WordPress-Configuration
+### Plugins
+- enable all auto-updates for all plugins

 ### Disable Avatars
 By using Gravatar-Service, personal data (IP, e-mail) is sent to the US company.